mozilla/addons-server/docs/api/topics/accounts.rst

 Account
 =======

+.. note:: Requires authentication.

-The account API, makes use of the term `mine`.
+The account API, makes use of the term ``mine``.
 This is an explicit variable to lookup the logged in user account id.

 .. http:get:: /api/v1/account/settings/mine/

     Returns data on the currently logged in user.

-    .. note:: Requires authentication.

     **Response**